detekt/detekt/MIGRATION_GUIDE.md

 # Migration Guide

+### M13.1 -> RC1

+- Attention: new `MagicNumber` and `ReturnCount` rules can let your CI fail
+- Sample project now reflects all possible custom extensions to detekt, see `extensions` section in README

 ### M13 -> M13.1

 - Misspelled class `Dept` was renamed to `Debt`, if you using custom rule sets, please rebuild it